Takeaways: Trump's big primary defeat; scandals for the win

 Associated Press

-Former President Donald Trump’s crusade for vengeance suffered a devastating blow on Tuesday after Georgia Gov. Brian Kemp won his primary despite rejecting Trump’s entreaties to overturn his 2020 election defeat in the state.
+Former President Donald Trump’s crusade for vengeance suffered two devastating blows after Georgia Gov. Brian Kemp and Secretary of State Brad Raffensperger won their primaries Tuesday despite rejecting Trump’s entreaties to reverse his 2020 election loss.

+It’s a huge warning sign for the way for the way Republican voters view the former president’s crusade to punish those who were not willing to overturn the will of the voters in 2020.

 Voters also demonstrated an openness to embracing scandal-plagued candidates — depending on the candidate, and the scandal.